Kaioru/elongate/README.md

 ## Why?
 Idk.
 I just wanted to play with sails.js

+## Disclaimer
+No this doesn't expand links like bit.ly, goo.gl or other shorteners.

+Elongate literally just makes your links uglier, longer and harder (to read).

 ## How to use
 `git clone https://github.com/Kaioru/elongate && cd elongate`